WWPCA/IeltsPrep/IELTS_AI_PREP_GDPR_COMPLIANCE_FRAMEWORK.md

 | Articles 44-50 | Transfers to third countries | International Data Transfers section |

 This matrix demonstrates our comprehensive approach to GDPR compliance, addressing each relevant article through specific implementation details.

+---

+## Appendix A: Granular Consent Detailed Explanation

+**Granular Consent** refers to the practice of allowing users to provide specific consent for each type of data processing activity separately.
+This is an important concept in privacy and data protection under GDPR, as it ensures that users are fully informed and in control of how their data is used.

+**Separate, Unticked Checkboxes** means that for each consent request, the application uses distinct checkboxes that are not pre-selected (unticked).
+This approach ensures that users must actively provide consent for each type of data processing or activity.
+This is in line with GDPR Article 7, which requires consent to be freely given, specific, informed, and unambiguous.

+### Key Points:

+**Specificity**: Each consent pertains to a particular processing activity.
+This means users are not giving blanket consent, but rather consenting to specific actions (e.g., receiving marketing emails).

+**User Control**: Unticked (unchecked) by default checkboxes give users control over their consent choices, preventing assumptions of consent unless a user actively chooses to provide it.

+**Transparent Communication**: By presenting separate options for consent, users can understand exactly what they are agreeing to, promoting transparency in data handling.

+This practice is crucial for GDPR compliance, which emphasizes user autonomy and informed decision-making in personal data processing.